RBVI/ChimeraX/docs/devel/tutorials/bundle_info.rst

         a CGI script), but the web server does provide a format-specific Content-Type header for the data, then mime_types lists Content-Type header values that the server or servers could possibly provide.
-Only relevant to the user providing an URL, not to the "fetching" of database identifiers outlined in the `Fetching Data`_ section.
+Only relevant to the user providing an URL, not to the "fetching" of database identifiers outlined in the `Fetching Files`_ section.

 For example::